Daniel Gossett, Ph.D.

 Responsibilities & Activities

-As a Program Director in the Division of Kidney, Urologic, and Hematologic Diseases, my portfolio includes research conducted by small businesses (SBIR & STTR), biomedical imaging of the kidney, technology development efforts, and translational research in the areas of kidney, urologic, and hematologic diseases.
+As a Program Director in the Division of Kidney, Urologic, and Hematologic Diseases, my portfolio includes biomedical imaging of the kidney, technology development efforts, and translational research in the areas of kidney, urologic, and hematologic diseases, including research conducted by small business (SBIR & STTR).
+Example programs include:

 I am a Project Scientist for the NIDDK (Re)Building a Kidney Consortium, which is working to improve or restore failing kidney function after injury or disease by either (1) stimulating productive kidney repair/regeneration in vivo, or (2) generating functional kidney tissue ex vivo for transplantation.